publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch75/schII/m__us_usc_t10_s1491.md

          To support a funeral honors detail under this section, the Secretary of a military department may provide the following:

-            (A) For a person who participates in a funeral honors detail (other than a person who is a member of the armed forces not in a retired status or an employee of the United States), either travel and transportation allowances as specified in regulations prescribed under [section 464 of title 37][/us/usc/t37/s464] or the daily stipend prescribed under paragraph (2).
+            (A) For a person who participates in a funeral honors detail (other than a person who is a member of the armed forces not in a retired status or an employee of the United States), either transportation (or reimbursement for transportation) and expenses or the daily stipend prescribed under paragraph (2).

             (B) For members of a veterans organization or other organization referred to in subsection (b)(2) and for members of the armed forces in a retired status, materiel, equipment, and training.